Malwarebytes: Post-2010 developments

 In January 2016, Malwarebytes unveiled advanced anti-ransomware package Endpoint Security, and announced that it had raised $50 million in investment from Fidelity Management and Research Company.
 Kleczynski stated that the funds would be used primarily for the company's hiring, product development and marketing assets.
 In June, Malwarebytes announced a strong growth in sales of over 75 percent in the first quarter of the year compared to 2015, with billings surpassing $100 million.
 The corporate subscription base for the company was reported to have grown by 90%.
 In September, Proofpoint, Inc. CEO Gary Steele joined the company's board of directors, with Kleczynski citing his "deep expertise in the security software industry, and his proven ability [at] increasing sales revenue" as the main reasons for his appointment.
 In October the company purchased AdwCleaner, a Windows program used to clean adware and Potentially Unwanted Programs (PUPs) from computers.
 In February 2017 the company acquired Saferbytes, an Italian security start-up specialized in anti-malware, anti-exploit, anti-rootkit, cloud AV, and sandbox technologies.

 In November 2019, the company joined forces with NortonLifeLock and Kaspersky, along with the Electronic Frontier Foundation and non-profits including the National Network to End Domestic Violence and Operation Safe Escape to form the Coalition Against Stalkerware.
 The coalition seeks to inform, educate and combat the use of tracking apps without consent.

 Post-2020 developments

 In January 2021, Malwarebytes was targeted by the same nation state actor implicated in the SolarWinds attack and suffered a limited access breach.
-CEO Kleczynski published a blog post detailing the company’s attack and response.
+CEO Kleczynski published a blog post detailing the company's attack and response.

 In February 2021, Malwarebytes published its 2021 State of Malware Report which shared cyberthreat research including 30 million examples of Mac malware and a 1,055% increase in spyware detections in 2020.

 In May 2021, Malwarebytes announced a collaboration with Digitunity to deliver cyberprotection to vulnerable communities underserved by technology access, expanding its portfolio of social impact work.

-Executive leadership

-Marcin Kleczynski has been the CEO of Malwarebytes since 2008.

-In 2018, Malwarebytes hired former CFO of Angi, Tom Fox, to serve as CFO for the company.
-In 2021 Tom was promoted to President, retaining the title of CFO in this new role.

-In 2020, Malwarebytes promoted Chief Revenue Officer Barry Mainz to Chief Operating Officer after he scaled up global marketing, consumer and customer growth and customer success during his two-year tenure with the company.

-In 2020 Malwarebytes recruited Dariusz Paczuski as senior vice president of marketing, he was promoted to CMO in 2021.

-In 2021, former LogMeIn executive, Mark Strassman joined Malwarebytes as chief product officer.
+In August 2022, the company laid off 125 employees.
+The company announced an additional 100 layoffs in August 2023, as part of plans to separate the company into two separate business units.

+In November 2024, Malwarebytes acquired AzireVPN, a VPN service based in Sweden.